 English wood pigeon decoy by William Jaggard of Norfolk, United Kingdom, circa 1930s.
 He carved from roughly 1930 until the mid-1950s.
 This bird, with its original carved wooden bill and separately carved head is one of his earlier decoys.
 Lightly used with a pleasing patina, this stylish pigeon is slightly oversized in comparison with his later work, measuring almost 15" in length, 3.75" in width and slightly over 3" in depth at the breast.
 It has relief carved shoulders and wings and white glass eyes.
 The full-bodied carving is in original paint depicting the species' fall plumage.
+The painting was done by William's daughters.
 The separately carved head is most unusual in decoys of this species.
 In fact, it and a rigmate are the only two I've ever seen with this characteristic by any carver.
 Jaggard continued the carving business of his father-in-law, James Ralph Jaggard.
-The painting was done by William's daughters.
+When found, the paper portion of a .410 gauge shotgun shell had been inserted in the stick hole to reduce its diameter.
+It reads, "Jeffery's Special Club, 9 Golden Square, London W. I., Trade ( "J" in an oval) Mark".
+It was made by W. J. Jeffery & Co, a London gunsmith and sporting wholesaler/retailer in the early 1930s.
+The business was located in the Golden Square address from 1927 - 1957.
 Stand not included.
 SOLD